Pedro-Appel/aubay-tech-talks/java-resilience4j-lab/README.md

 # TechTalk Hands-On Lab: Implementing Resilience Patterns with Resilience4j

 Welcome to the TechTalk hands-on lab!
 In this session, we’ll be enhancing an existing Java application with resilience patterns using the Resilience4j library.
-Resilience4j is a lightweight fault tolerance library designed for Java 8 and functional programming.
-We will cover the implementation of various resilience patterns including Circuit Breaker, Rate Limiter, and Retry.
+Resilience4j is a lightweight fault tolerance library.
+We will cover the implementation of various resilience patterns including Circuit Breaker, Rate Limiter, Timelimiter, and Retry.

 ## Prerequisites

-- Java Development Kit (JDK) 11 or higher
+- Java Development Kit (JDK) 17 or higher
 - Maven (for dependency management)
-- An IDE (e.g., IntelliJ IDEA, Eclipse)
+- An IDE (e.g., IntelliJ IDEA, Eclipse, VSCode)
-- Basic understanding of Java and Maven
 - The Java application code (provided)

 ## Objectives